elastx/elx-docs/content/en/docs/private-kubernetes/overview.md

 This configuration is the minimal configuration offered, scaling up and out as required is supported.
-Clusters using smaller flavors or fewer nodes are not supported by Elastx Private Kubernetes.
+Clusters using smaller flavors or fewer nodes are not supported by Elastx Kubernetes CaaS.

 ### Trial clusters